algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

   Meeting exit criteria is crucial for making informed decisions about the readiness of the software for the next phase.
 #### 4.1.2 Suspension Criteria
   - The purpose of implementing suspension criteria is to avoid unnecessary expenditure of effort and resources.
-When testing faces impediments such as defects, environmental issues, or other obstacles that hinder effective progress, it is prudent to temporarily halt testing activities until these issues are addressed.
+When testing faces impediments such as bugs or other obstacles that hinder effective progress, it is prudent to temporarily halt testing activities until these issues are addressed.
 This strategic pause optimizes the utilization of testing resources and contributes to maintaining the precision and validity of test results.
       <p float="left">
       <img src="Images/suspensionCriteria.png" width="700" />
       </p>

 ### 4.2 Test Cycles
+ **Functional Testing Cycles:** These cycles focus on ensuring that the software functions as expected.
+The first cycle prioritizes critical issues, and the second cycle aims to refine the system further and gather performance data.

  Two Functional Testing Cycles:
    - **First Cycle:**

      - **Objective:** Identify blocking, critical bugs, and most high-priority bugs.

      - **Approach:** Use workarounds if necessary to complete all test cases.

      - **Focus:** Prioritize finding showstopper issues that may hinder the basic functionality.

    - **Second Cycle:**

      - **Objective:** Address remaining high and medium bugs, eliminate workarounds from the first cycle, correct any gaps in the test cases, and gather performance results.

      - **Approach:** Resolve issues identified in the first cycle, and specifically focus on medium-priority bugs.

      - **Focus:** Achieve a more comprehensive testing phase, ensuring that bugs are addressed, and the system performs optimally.

- **Functional Testing Cycles:** These cycles focus on ensuring that the software functions as expected.
-The first cycle prioritizes critical issues, and the second cycle aims to refine the system further and gather performance data.
  <br>

-In summary, the functional testing cycles gradually enhance the system's quality, addressing defects in priority order.

 ### 4.3 GitHub Issues